Shared ownership Independent Living

 The money we raise through rent collection goes back into providing services.

-How is Shared Ownership rent calculated?
+How is shared ownership rent reviewed?

 Service charges are charged separately and are based on the cost of providing these services.